$Libra cryptocurrency scandal: Hayden Davis

 Prior to launching Libra, Davis claimed to be an adviser to Argentine president Javier Milei, having met with him multiple times in Buenos Aires, although the Argentine government has denied any direct connection to Davis.
+Davis was introduced to Milei by Mauricio Novelli and Manuel Terrones Godoy.
 On February 17, 2025, Davis participated in an interview conducted by Coffeezilla, where Davis claimed to have profited US$113 million from the currency and denied allegations of conducting a rug pull scam.
 On March 13, an Argentine prosecutor sought permission to issue an Interpol "Red Notice" for Davis, stating the following: "The possibility that Davis will abandon his country of residence or hide to avoid answering for his alleged acts appears to be aggravated by the economic resources he possesses, which he can use to move or remain in hiding, hindering our investigation."

 In October 2025, Davis and Chow were named in a class action lawsuit alleging that Melania Trump's memecoin, among fifteen tokens, was part of a scheme utilizing "weaponized fame to disarm diligence."
 In the following month, an Argentinian judge ordered the freezing of assets belonging to Davis, Favio Camilo Rodríguez Blanco, and Orlando Rodolfo Mellino, who each appeared as registered owners of virtual wallets under judicial scrutiny.
 The wallets contained a value estimated between 100 and 120 million dollars.
+Just before Davis was scheduled to appear in a New York court via a virtual hearing to evaluate a potential freezing of assets, more than $9 million worth of tokens were moved out of a wallet labeled "Milei" into various wallets on different platforms.

+In December 2025, it was reported by Clarín that Davis had signed a confidential agreement with the Argentinian government, appointing him as an unpaid specialized advisor two weeks prior to the release of the $Libra token.
+The contract specified that Davis would provide pro bono advice on blockchain and artificial intelligence-related materials.
+During the signing of the document, while Davis was in Argentina, multiple transactions were made to intermediaries (as noted in a report by Argentina's Secretariat for Financial Investigation and the Recovery of Illicit Assets), linking the cryptocurrency project to him.